Last Updated on 30 January 2026 by Cycloscope

 Before Ira and Tony created Breadwinner Cycles, they were two Portland bicycle builders who met at a cyclocross race.
 The year was 2005.
 Tony was racing, and Ira was recovering from riding the Trans Iowa gravel road race.
 Parallel paths brought them together.

-They build roads, utility, touring, gravel, and cyclocross.
-As far as I can tell they only use steel.
+They build roads, utilities, touring, gravel, and cyclocross.
+As far as I can tell, they only use steel.

 From their website: “As soon as Tony learned to ride a bike, he felt free.
 One year, he coveted a Schwinn Sting-Ray, so he modified his bike by adding ape hangers and a banana seat.
 By the time he was ten, he was completely disassembling and reassembling his own bike.
 Tony rode bikes to express himself, pretending to be a BMX racer on trails behind his house in New Hampshire and while delivering newspapers in Connecticut.

-On the day he graduated from high school, Ira won the state championship road race.
+On the day he graduated from high school, Ira won the state road race championship.
 He showed up at the graduation ceremony wearing the gown over his race kit.
 Eventually, Ira found a second home when he got a job at a bike shop in Iowa City, where he learned to wrench and talk to people about bikes.“

 Thompson Custom (Tumwater, Washington)